 Maine Audubon naturalist Doug Hitchcox expressed concern for resident owls because deep snow is making it very difficult for them to find food.
 Hitchcox has received reports that northern saw-whet owls are resorting to stalking prey in backyards, where mice and other rodents are attracted to seed on the ground under feeders.
 During harsh winters, barred owls will resort to hunting along dangerous roadsides where litter can attract rodents.

-A red-bellied woodpecker in Hadley, Massachusetts.
+A red-bellied woodpecker on a snowy branch.
 (Photo: Bill Thompson/flickr)

 Literature shows that the timing of bird migration is more dependent on the calendar than local weather conditions.